trdunsworth/DECCreport3/report_wk37.docx.md

 :::

-Since the majority of service calls are for APD, Thursday should be the expected busiest day of the week, which it is by three calls over Monday.
-Wednesday appears to be the lightest day of the week for APD service calls.
-With a differnce of only 24 calls from the highest volume to the lowest, the week was remarkably consistent for service calls.
+This week, Tuesdays were the busiest day of the week for APD service calls.
+Saturday, being the lightest day of the week overall, was the lightest day for the APD as well.

 ::: {.cell}